 The Company's financial instruments include cash equivalents, fees receivable from customers, accounts payable, and accruals which are normally short-term in nature.
 The Company believes the carrying amounts of these financial instruments reasonably approximates their fair value due to their short-term nature.
-The Company's financial instruments also includes borrowings outstanding under its 2010 Credit Agreement, and at December 31, 2012, the Company had \$200.0 million of floating rate debt outstanding under this arrangement, which is carried at amortized cost.
+The Company's financial instruments also includes borrowings outstanding under its 2013 Credit Agreement, and at December 31, 2013, the Company had \$200.0 million of floating rate debt outstanding under this arrangement, which is carried at amortized cost.
 The Company believes the carrying amount of the outstanding borrowings reasonably approximates fair value since the rate of interest on the borrowings reflect current market rates of interest for similar instruments with comparable maturities.

 FASB ASC Topic 820 provides a framework for the measurement of fair value and a valuation hierarchy based upon the transparency of inputs used in the valuation of assets and liabilities.
 Classification within the hierarchy is based upon the lowest level of input that is significant to the resulting fair value measurement.
 The valuation hierarchy contains three levels.
 Level 1 measurements consist of quoted prices in active markets for identical assets or liabilities.
 Level 2 measurements include significant other observable inputs such as quoted prices for similar assets or liabilities in active markets; identical assets or liabilities in inactive markets; observable inputs such as interest rates and yield curves; and other market-corroborated inputs.
 Level 3 measurements include significant unobservable inputs, such as internally-created valuation models.
 The Company does not currently utilize Level 3 valuation inputs to remeasure any of its assets or liabilities.
 However, level 3 inputs may be used by the Company in its required annual impairment review of goodwill.
 Information regarding the periodic assessment of the Company's goodwill is included in Note 1 - Business and Significant Accounting Policies.
+The Company does not typically transfer assets or liabilities between different levels of the fair value hierarchy.